user profile avatar

 Bio

-Hi, I am Abby, and I aspire to be a Pediatric NP.
+Hi, I am Abby, and I aspire to be a Pediatric Nurse.
 I am passionate about using my kindness and compassion to spread hope to others.
-Whether it's leading fundraisers for a children's hospital, working with a homeless shelter, or working as a CNA, my love for serving my community runs deep.
-As a first-generation, low-income student, scholarships are critical in my education journey.
+Whether it's leading fundraisers for a children's hospital, working with a homeless shelter, or working as a Certified Nursing Assistant, my love for serving my community runs deep, and as a first-generation, low-income student, scholarships are critical in my education journey.

 Education